tudor-bodea/GCDProject/README.md

 (iii) `.\UCI HAR Dataset` (data folder).

 Since downloading the Samsung archive from the Internet takes some time, one does not always need to go through a clean start.
 Instead, through some minimal data validation checks, one usually skips the `download.file` and `unzip` steps.
-This behaviour is triggered if `.\getdata-projectfiles-UCI HAR Dataset.zip` and `.\UCI HAR Dataset` both exist in the working directory.
+This behaviour is triggered if `getdata-projectfiles-UCI HAR Dataset.zip` (Samsung archive) and `UCI HAR Dataset` (data folder) both exist in the working directory.

 ##### 1. Merge Training and Test Data Sets